scalastyle/scalastyle/README.md

 Usage
 -----

-    mvn exec:java
+    $ mvn exec:java

 Running scalastyle from the command line
 ----------------------------------------

-This process will be improved in time, but for now, you need to build scalastyle and then build scalastyle-batch

-1. Install scalastyle in your local maven repo
+This process will be improved in time, but for now, you need to build scalastyle and then build scalastyle-batch.
+First install scalastyle in your local maven repo

     $ git clone git://github.com/scalastyle/scalastyle.git
     $ cd scalastyle
     $ mvn install

-2. Then get and build scalastyle-batch
+Then get and build scalastyle-batch

     $ git clone git@github.com:scalastyle/scalastyle-batch.git
     $ cd scalastyle-batch